testing-library/react-hooks-testing-library/docs/introduction.md

 ### When to use this library

-1. You're writing a library with one or more custom hooks that are not directly tied a component
+1. You're writing a library with one or more custom hooks that are not directly tied to a component
 2. You have a complex hook that is difficult to test through component interactions

 ### When not to use this library